steepleian/weewx-Weather34/INSTALLATION_GUIDE.md

 * Automatic database backup module.

+   Open your weewx.conf file and find the [[Services]] section in the [Engine] stanza.
+Find the line that starts with process_services.
+At the end of that line add:-

+			,user.w34_db_backup.W34_DB_Backup

-   At the end of the weewx.conf file add this stanza: -
+   Then at the end of the file add this stanza: -

+			[W34_DB_Backup]

+				# database path(s) seperated by , rename this/these database(s) to match your own
+    				databases = /home/weewx/archive/weewx.sdb,/home/weewx/archive/another.sdb

+				# backup path(s) comma seperated
+    				backups = [your_backup_path]/weewx_backup.sdb,[your_backup_path]/home/pi/another_backup.sdb

+				# set the daily time to backup comma seperated for multiple databases
+				# the time must be set an to archive time so it runs immediately after the archive interval processes are complete
+    				backup_times = 00:00,00:00

 			[W34_DB_Backup]